 Other restaurants that are recommended include:

 The Stockholm Inn: A longtime favorite, this Swedish restaurant features dumplings, Swedish pancakes plus Friday fish fries.
-Joseph Barbados Steakhouse and Oyster Bar is an upscale restaurant known for its steaks and seafood.
 The Machine Shed Restaurant is a casual country-style diner/restaurant known for its breakfasts.